Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

 \subsection{Underlying Voting Protocol}

-AoV provides the option to plug and play any suitable e-voting protocol.
-To provide the baseline security and verifiability, we assume the voting protocol plugged into the AoV framework allows voters to blind or encrypt their votes and the ability to prove their vote is valid.
-Beyond it, the AoV framework makes no representation of the features supported by the plugged-in voting protocol.
-Such details are intentionally omitted.
+AoV provides the option to plug \& play any suitable e-voting protocol.
+To provide the baseline security and privacy of votes (with on-chain verifiability), we assume the voting protocol plugged into AoV allows participants to blind or encrypt their votes whose correctness is verified on-chain by $SC$.
+However, AoV does not deal with other features supported by the plugged-in voting protocol (such as end-to-end verifiability~\cite{Jonker13}, coercion-resistance~\cite{yu2018platform}, receipt-freeness~\cite{Kiayias2002}, and fairness~\cite{Kiayias2002}).